svanimpe/swift-blog/README.md

 Finally, configure the routes for your app.
 On the dashboard for your app, go to **Routes** > **Edit routes** and add the routes you'd like to use.

-For example, my domain [svanimpe.be](http://svanimpe.be) is configured using the following A-records:
+For example, I used the following A-records:

 - [svanimpe.be](http://svanimpe.be) -> 5.10.124.142
 - [www.svanimpe.be](http://svanimpe.be) -> 5.10.124.142